Black-footed ferret: Decline

 For a time, the black-footed ferret was harvested for the fur trade, with the American Fur Company having received 86 ferret skins from Pratt, Chouteau, and Company of St. Louis in the late 1830s.
 During the early years of predator control, black-footed ferret carcasses were likely discarded, as their fur was of low value.
 This likely continued after the passing of the Endangered Species Act of 1973, for fear of reprisals.
 The large drop in black-footed ferret numbers began during the 1800s through to the 1900s, as prairie dog numbers declined because of control programs and the conversion of prairies to croplands.

 Sylvatic plague, a disease caused by Yersinia pestis introduced into North America, also contributed to the prairie dog die-off, though ferret numbers declined proportionately more than their prey, thus indicating other factors may have been responsible.
 Plague was first detected in South Dakota in a coyote in 2004, and then in about 50,000 acres of prairie dogs on Pine Ridge Reservation in 2005.
 Thereafter 7,000 acres of prairie dog colonies were treated with insecticide (DeltaDust) and 1,000 acres of black-footed ferret habitat were prophylactically dusted in Conata Basin in 2006–2007.
 Nevertheless, plague was proven in ferrets in May 2008.
 Since then each year 12,000 acres of their Conata Basin habitat is dusted and about 50–150 ferrets are immunized with plague vaccine.
 Ferrets are unlikely to persist through plague episodes unless there are management efforts that allow access to prey resources at a wider region or actions that could substantially reduce the plague transmission.
-Implementing efforts to conserve large prairie dog landscapes and plague mitigation tools are very important in conserving the black-footed ferrets' population.
+A 2023 study found that combining insecticide dusting with aerial distribution of oral vaccine baits improved plague resistance in prairie dogs which supports black-footed ferret recovery.
+The authors emphasized that coordinated, landscape-scale mitigation is essential for maintaining stable prey populations and suitable ferret habitat.
+Long-term monitoring and integrated management strategies are key to sustaining conservation outcomes in plague-affected regions.

-Inbreeding depression may have also contributed to the decline, as studies on black-footed ferrets from Meeteetse, Wyoming revealed low levels of genetic variation.
+Inbreeding depression may have also contributed to the decline, as studies on black-footed ferrets from Meeteetse, Wyoming, revealed low levels of genetic variation.
 Canine distemper devastated the Meeteetse ferret population in 1985.
 A live virus vaccine originally made for domestic ferrets killed large numbers of black-footed ferrets, thus indicating that the species is especially susceptible to distemper.